 (TCM-3049) Sensitivity Analysis of Discount Rates for Life-Cycle Costing of Pavements

 Life-cycle cost analysis (LCCA) is an important tool for determining the total cost anticipated for the life of a facility.
 Total costs may be converted to present values or future values, but a single time vantage point must be chosen for a meaningful analysis.
-Net Present Value is a well-known technique for normalizing future cost and benefit streams in constant dollars and discounted to the present using a real discount rate.
+Net present value is a well-known technique for normalizing future cost and benefit streams in constant dollars and discounted to the present using a real discount rate.
 Although nominal dollars can be used with nominal discount rates, use of real/constant dollars and real discount rates eliminates the need to estimate and include an inflation premium.
-The purpose of this paper is to perform a sensitivity analysis for a range of discount rates to understand their effect on NPV outcomes for pavement infrastructure.
-Current discount rates used in professional practice are reviewed, then a range of discount rates are applied to an LCCA for concrete pavement alternatives.
-The analysis finds that the discount rate has a minor impact on the LCCA outcome for concrete pavement alternatives.
-First construction cost, as opposed to future maintenance and rehabilitation costs in the future, was the primary determinant in total life costs.
-This finding is contrasted with other analyses where future costs are the primary determinant.
+The purpose of this paper is to perform a sensitivity analysis for a range of discount rates to understand their effect on NPV outcomes for pavement alternatives.
+Current discount rates used in professional practice are reviewed, then a range of discount rates are applied to an LCCA for two concrete pavement alternatives.
+The analysis finds the discount rate has a minor impact on the LCCA outcome for selecting concrete pavement alternatives.
+First construction cost, as opposed to future maintenance and rehabilitation costs, was the primary determinant in total life costs ranging from about 80% to 95% of total project cost.
+Each 1% change in the discount rate can change future rehabilitation cost by 4%.

 (TCM-3063) Strategic Portfolio Management: Supply Chain Methodologies